 Yesterday I saw a beautiful rainbow, the whole arc in all its brilliant colors.
 Today a friend asked how she could pray for me.
-And of course, we can always be thankful for pumpkin pie – or chocolate, if you don’t like pumpkin!
+And of course, I can always be thankful for pumpkin pie – or chocolate!

 Thanksgiving Day can be rough, but it doesn’t have to be horrible.
 Be thankful for what you can and let God encourage you with each small step you take.
-When you start giving thanks — as tough as it is, it gradually becomes easier.
+When you start giving thanks – as tough as it is – it becomes easier.

 Psalm 146 always fills my heart with gratitude: